zweimach/ghc/docs/users_guide/using-optimisation.rst

     ``UNPACK`` pragma to every strict constructor field (see :ref:`unpack-pragma`).

     This option is a bit of a sledgehammer: it might sometimes make things worse.
 Selectively unboxing fields by using ``UNPACK`` pragmas might be better.
-An alternative is to use ``-funbox-strict-fields`` to turn on unboxing by default but disable it for certain constructor fields using the ``NOUNPACK`` pragma (see :ref:`nounpack-pragma`).
+An alternative is to use :ghc-flag:`-funbox-strict-fields` to turn on unboxing by default but disable it for certain constructor fields using the ``NOUNPACK`` pragma (see :ref:`nounpack-pragma`).

 .. ghc-flag:: -funfolding-creation-threshold=<n>